 Dynamic Light Scattering (DLS)

-Dynamic Light Scattering (DLS) used to measure particle and molecule size is also known as Photon Correlation Spectroscopy (PCS).
+Dynamic Light Scattering (DLS) is used to measure particle size and is also known as Photon Correlation Spectroscopy (PCS).

-Evaluate particle size distribution of very small particles 0.3nm – 1µm that is invisible for Optical Microscopy and Laser Diffraction.
+By DLS you can evaluate particle size distribution of very small particles in the range of 0.3nm – 1µm which are invisible for Optical Microscopy and Laser Diffraction.
 This gives you the possibility to resolve such challenging tasks as:

 - Investigation of secondary structure and stability